Skip to the content.

 Invoking the plugin

-To gather data, send an HTTP POST request to your endpoint: https://<pluginEndpoint>/rtas/callback
+After going through the “Set Up” portion above, you can send an HTTP POST request to your new endpoint: https:///pluginEndpoint//rtas/callback

 {